raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ## Overview
 This lab will focus on the:
-- Use of redirectors to create a buffer between the C2 server and the Target network.
+- Use of redirectors to create a buffer between the C2 server (Blue Space) and the Target network (Red Space).
 - We will create an account on a Virtual Private Server (VPS) vendor and
 - Provision two VPS's to redirect traffic through.
+- Thus, we will leverage Empire C2 stager to perform routing via redirector to reach the Empire listener

 ![[Pasted image 20240310163005.png]]